 Imagine waking up every morning to the sight of the sun rising over the water, and being able to walk down to the beach or your private boat dock to begin a day of fun and recreation on the water.
 Or maybe you bought your waterfront property because of the gorgeous view of the sun sinking into the horizon as you sit on the deck enjoying a cocktail and dinner.

 These are just some of the benefits of investing in Annapolis, Maryland, waterfront homes.
-With these benefits come a higher appreciation and a lifetime of memories if you stay in the home into retirement or have purchased a waterfront property as a vacation home.
+With these benefits comes a higher appreciation and a lifetime of memories if you stay in the home into a retirement or have purchased a waterfront property as a vacation home.

 Property taxes on waterfront homes